Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Introduction

 Named Entity Recognition aims at inferring a label for each token to indicate whether it belongs to an entity and classifies entities into predefined types.
 Due to transformations of tokens that may change their labels, \citet{dai-adel-2020-analysis} augment the token-level text by randomly replacing a token with another token of the same type.
-However, it still inevitably introduces incoherent replacement and results in the generation of illegal texts. \citet{ding-etal-2020-daga} investigates data augmentation with a generation approach for text tagging tasks and identifies entities during text generation to avoid introducing additional knowledge like WordNet \cite{miller-1994-wordnet}.
-However, it is limited in increasing the generalization ability for the NER models because of the difficulty to generate the texts in which entity dependency orders are not present in the training set.
-For example, if the NER model is only aware of the entity dependency order: \texttt{EU}, \texttt{German} and \texttt{British} in the training set: \textit{\underline{EU}’s stance on \underline{German} beef is \underline{British}’s stance on beef}, when there is an unseen text in the test set: \textit{A \underline{British} farmer accused the \underline{EU} of failing to protect his sheep from \underline{German} imports}, the model will fail to perceive the entities after changing order: \texttt{British}, \texttt{EU} and \texttt{German}.

-To improve the generalization and coherence of the augmented texts for the NER models, we propose a novel \textbf{entity-to-text} based data augmentation approach named {\modelname}.
-Compared with the previous attempts leveraging \textbf{text-to-entity} augmentation approaches, we investigate that modifying the entities in the entity list will not introduce grammatical errors and generate more combinatorial generalizable entity lists.
-Additionally, generated texts by the updated entity list could alleviate the reliance on the dependency order among entities.
-We illustrate this idea in Table \ref{tab:example}. {\modelname} decouples the dependency order among entities in two ways: 1) Modify the co-occurrence of entities in the entity list by adding, deleting, and replacing operations.
-2) Modify the order of the entities in the entity list by a swapping operation.
-We adopt a conditional language model which has been fine-tuned on the labeled entity-to-text data to generate texts and introduce the diversity beam search strategy to increase the diversity of texts.
+However, it still inevitably introduces incoherent replacement and results in syntax-incorrect texts.
+DAGA \cite{ding-etal-2020-daga} and MELM \cite{zhou2022melm} investigate the Text-to-Text data augmentation technique using generative methods that preserve semantic coherence and recognize entities through entity tagging during text generation.
+However, since it is difficult to use flat $\langle B-Type\rangle$ and $\langle I-Type\rangle$ labels to mark nested and discontinuous entities during text generation, these methods can only be used for flat NER tasks.
+In addition, only the entities are masked during the generation process, so that the diversity of generated texts is also limited.
+For example, as shown in Figure \ref{fig:example}, rule-based models replace tokens or shuffle segments, such as ``with'' and ``cancer may'' are shuffled, which makes the augmented text no longer semantically coherent, and even modifies the semantic consistency of the text to affect the prediction of entity labels.
+The Text-to-Text based generative models cannot leverage flat $\langle B-Type\rangle$ and $\langle I-Type\rangle$ labels to mark the ``stomach'' token in the discontinuous entities: ``stomach discomfort'' and ``stomach pain'', thus limiting the application of this method to nested and discontinuous NER tasks.